bodo-ai/langchain-bodo/README.md

-# Langchain-Bodo
+# LangChain-Bodo

-This package contains the Langchain integration with [Bodo DataFrames](https://github.com/bodo-ai/Bodo), an open source, high performance DataFrame library that functions as a drop-in replacement for Pandas.
+This package contains the LangChain integration with [Bodo DataFrames](https://github.com/bodo-ai/Bodo), an open source, high performance DataFrame library that functions as a drop-in replacement for Pandas.

 With just a single-line-of-code change, Bodo DataFrames automatically accelerates and scales Pandas code;